adamjhc/stream-vertex-cover/weekly_log.md

 - Week 09-11:
   - Report writing

+### Report guidelines

+Your report should have a minimum of 1.25 line spacing, a minimum of 10.5pt. font and a minimum of 2.5cm margins (all edges).

 ## Semester 2 - Week 02 - 20/01

 ## Semester 2 - Week 03 - 27/01